 The pH scale is logarithmic.
 Times pH 6 by 10 to get pH 7 and by 100 (10 x 10) to get pH 8, so to adjust from 6.4 to 7.9 requires tonnes of lime applied at intervals and hoed in over a number of years.

-Being the patient, scientific and precise person I am (not), we borrowed a mate’s digger and loaded my father-in-law’s truck with waste fine lime from the local mill.
+Being the patient, scientific and precise person I am (not), I borrowed a mate’s digger and loaded my father-in-law’s truck with waste fine lime from the local mill.
 By the time we’d returned the digger keys and had a few beers it was dark so we decided to unload the truck the next morning.
 By morning we had a truckload of concrete.
 At full hoist, with a bit of jigging, small chunks of lime slid off at the speed of the Fox Glacier.

 By the time we shovelled, pushed and pulled, we were very over lime.
 Instead of it being spread evenly over the soon-to-be truffière and hoed in, it was dumped in a pile with the rain left to wash it wherever.
 Then the trees finally turned up.
 While we were busy building our house.
 They got planted, fenced and left to grow.

 In those days (2008) I could only source common oaks and seedling hazels inoculated with the Périgord or Burgundy truffle fungus but today you have the choice of Périgord or Bianchetto, the white Italian truffle on commercial hazelnut varieties, common oaks, holm oaks, Turkey oaks, pine nuts or radiata pine.

 Several years later I idly wondered if the truffle spores could still be viable.
 Nobody could or would give me a straight answer.
 They may or may not.
 I called a consultant and sent soil samples away to a laboratory.
 My bank balance suffered considerably and in return I got a glossy folder telling me to spend more money.